NorbertFenk/testing_practice_starter_pack/README.md

 ## Build the project

-When you see message like this **Attaching to docker_tdd-docker_1** on the console output, you can use your running container to build your project.
+When you see message like this **Attaching to docker_testing-docker_1** on the console output, you can use your running container to build your project.

 This command will give you a tty session to your running container.
 ```
-docker-compose exec tdd-docker bash
+docker-compose exec testing-docker bash
 ```
 After this command your terminal attached to your container.
 The working directory is set to **/source**.
 You can change it in the Dockerfile under the Docker folder.